marykolbas/playful-plants/design-plan/design-journey.md

 ## Reflection (Final Submission)

 ### Audience (Final Submission)

 > Tell us how your final site meets the goals of your audiences.
 Be specific here.
 Tell us how you tailored your design, content, etc. to make your website usable for your personas.

-TODO
+Abi (Consumer)

+Abi intends to use this website to accomplish her goals of find appropriate plants she can raise and how to take care of them.

+Content-wise, on the consumer pages I display the tags and gardening-related information, such as hardiness zone, on the individual plant pages.
+This helps accomplish Abi's goal of figuring out how to care for certain plants.

+In order to help Abi accomplish her goal of finding plants she can raise, for example based on thier plant classification or growth requirements, I provide a sort/filter form at the top of the home page (in mobile-view).
+This is easily accessible instead of hidden away, which helps her more effectively accomplish her goals, since she uses technology to complete her tasks.
+It also includes clear instructions in what interacting with the form will do.
+This is particularly helpful for Abi because she is risk-adverse and learns by process.

+Additionally, if Abi finds herself on a page only meant for administrators or that does not exist, there is an lighthearted message ("Oops!") that helps redirect her back to the catalog.
+This helps support her lower computer-efficacy by not blaming her for ending up on the wrong page and instead helping her go back to accomplishing her goals.
+Additionally, the log-in page explains the purpose of the form so that Abi does not feel confused whether she is the type of user who needs to log-in.
+This also supports her risk-adverse and low computer-efficacy cognitive style facets.

+Tim (Admin)

+Tim intends to use this website to add/edit/delete from the database, tailor the catalog to display plants that support certain play types, and print the customized media gallery to distribute to clients.

+To support his first goal of being able to modify the backing database, I created additional pages and functions that are only accessible to administrators after they log-in.
+The log-in process follows common design patterns and supports his selective information processing style, since he will be able to quickly find this button as a promising lead and tinker to see if it aids him in gaining access to admin controls.
+The "functions" (add/edit/delete) are either links or buttons with relevant labels.
+This makes it easy for Tim to use promising leads with his selective information processing style.
+Since Tim likes to tinker, I created a confirmation popup when the delete button is clicked to make sure he intends to delete and entry and isn't just exploring the technology, since he enjoys learning all the functionalities of new technologies.

+To support Tim's goal of being able to tailor the cataog to display plants that support certain play types, I provided a sort and filter form in the sidebar.
+It only filters by play type since this is the major factor Tim would need to find plants by.

+Although Tim doesn't need to be able to see the growth requirements for each plant for his own goals, he does need to be able to input or change this information when he is adding new plants or editing existing plants.
+Since he does need to be able to add and edit plants in a way that will affect consumers (e.g. changing tags), not only data only the admin views (e.g. play type), I provided a navigation bar that allows Tim to go back and forth between the Consumer and Administrator view.
+(This is not present for the consumer view because having admin-only pages in the navigation bar would be very confusing for Abi.)

+Tim has a goal to print a customized media gallery, so I provided a button to do this.
+It has a clear label so that Tim can find it easily given his selective information processing style.
+It removes the unnecesssary website elements such as the sidebar, delete buttons, and navigation to be more printer-friendly and usable, printing only the information necessary to accomplish Tim's goal.

 ### Additional Design Justifications (Final Submission)

 > If you feel like you haven’t fully explained your design choices in the final submission, or you want to explain some functions in your site (e.g., if you feel like you make a special design choice which might not meet the final requirement), you can use the additional design justifications to justify your design choices.
 Remember, this is place for you to justify your design choices which you haven’t covered in the design journey.
 You don’t need to fill out this section if you think all design choices have been well explained in the design journey.

 My consumer and admin gallery view show a similar design format.
 This is on purpose to provide the admin with a similar feel to what the user will be able to see so they can check whether information is added and looks good.
-This is important because Tim does not naturally have access to the consumer gallery view while he is logged in.
-Rather, the gallery view is like an admin-only portal.
 This is important because if I instead used a table to display the information, the image would not be clearly displayed and the admin would not be able to see what the existing image looks like.
-This design provides adequate information for Tim without needing to see the original consumer gallery page.
-The admin gallery view provides customized filtering by play type (which Tim needs to accomplish his goals) instead of by gardening tags (which Abi needs to accomplish her goals).
+This design provides adequate information for Tim without always needing to see the original consumer gallery page.
+When he prints this admin homepage, he is able to customize the display by play type which is not a feature of the consumer catalog.
+In this printed version, he would likely want to include the images of the plants so that the clients he distributes them to can see the images along with the names.
+The admin and consumer gallery view provide customized filtering either by play type (which Tim needs to accomplish his goals) or gardening tags (which Abi needs to accomplish her goals) in order to best fit their respective audience.
 In this way the two pages are customized to provide tools necessary for their particular audience.

 Additionally, due to my milestone 3 feedback, I would like to justify my "add plant" feature on my admin gallery view.
 I found that this format of a picture-like add button does fit common design patterns across the web.
 For example, Google Docs, the Google Chrome "Add Shortcut" button when opening a new tab, and in Notion to add a new gallery entry.